Jump for Joy (song)

-"Jump for Joy" is a 1996 song recorded by Belgian/Dutch Eurodance band 2 Unlimited, released as the second single from their greatest hits compilation album, Hits Unlimited.
-It was a Top 10 hit in the Netherlands and Spain.
+"Jump for Joy" is a song recorded by Belgian/Dutch Eurodance band 2 Unlimited, released in January 1996, by Byte Records, as the second single from their greatest hits compilation album, Hits Unlimited (1995).
+The song is written by band members Ray Slijngaard and Anita Dels with producer Phil Wilde who produced it with Jean-Paul De Coster.
+It was a successful top-10 hit in the Netherlands and Spain.
+The accompanying music video was directed by Max & Dania.

 Chart performance

-"Jump for Joy" scored chart success in several European countries, reaching the Top 10 in the Netherlands and Spain, peaking at number seven and number four.
-Additionally, it reached the Top 20 in Belgium, as well as on the Eurochart Hot 100, where this was the last 2 Unlimited song to peak at number 13, it also reached at number 18 on the MTV European Top 20 for 1 week and number 13 on MTV Europe.
-It also made it to the Top 40 in Sweden and Germany.
+"Jump for Joy" became a hit in several European countries, scoring chart success in the Netherlands and Spain, peaking at numbers seven and four.
+Additionally, the song was a top-20 hit in Belgium, reaching numbers 12 and 19 in Flanders and Wallonia, respectively.
+In Germany and Sweden, it became a top-40 hit, peaking at numbers 39 and 32, and it also charted in Denmark and France.
 "Jump for Joy" did not obtain a UK release, unlike the previous single "Do What's Good for Me".
-Outside Europe, it peaked at number 22 on the RPM dance chart in Canada and number 137 in Australia.
+On the Eurochart Hot 100, where this was the last 2 Unlimited song to chart, it peaked at number 29 in its fourth week on the chart, on 9 March 1996.
+Outside Europe, the song reached number 22 on the RPM dance chart in Canada and number 137 in Australia.

 Music video

-The accompanying music video for "Jump for Joy" was directed by directors Max Giwa and Dania Pasquini, known as just Max & Dania.
-It was shot in January 1996.
-The song was the last single that 2 Unlimited in their Anita and Ray guise released with a proper video before their break up at the end of 1996.
-The video was later published on 2 Unlimited's official YouTube channel in December 2013.
-It has amassed more than 1,3 million views as of September 2021.
+The music video for "Jump for Joy" was directed by Max Giwa and Dania Pasquini, known as just Max & Dania.
+It was shot in January 1996 and features Anita and Ray performing in a parking garage.
+Throughout the video, several people performs, jumping, and in some scenes they soars in the air above the ground.
+Anita wears black furs, a black dress and black gloves.
+It is also the only video with her having dreadlocks.
+"Jump for Joy" was the last single with 2 Unlimited in their Anita and Ray guise released with a proper video before their break up at the end of 1996.
+The video was later made available on 2 Unlimited's official YouTube channel in 2014, and had generated more than 8.6 million views as of February 2026.